Retaliation In The Workplace

 - Granted payment for attorney fees

-As an employee who is facing retaliation in the workplace, know that there is some room for employers to make changes without the Department of Labor’s involvement.
-This includes making the necessary changes to remedy the situation, providing you the pay that is rightfully owed, changing schedules, etc.
+Similarly, as an employee who is facing retaliation in the workplace, know that there is some room for employers to make changes without the Department of Labor’s involvement.
+This includes making the necessary changes to remedy the situation, providing you the pay that is rightfully yours, changing schedules, etc.